 Apart from personal projects and how you can actually use the applications, the cloud is helpful for companies because it can offer huge financial savings.
 Rather than buying hardware equipment (that depreciates in value), you can simply pay for what you use.
 According to Mashable, “this model makes it easy to quickly scale use up or down.”
 You aren’t locked into using a particular program, disc, or computer.
 If your needs shift, and they will, cloud-based software can easily shift to meet them.

 All technology has its pros and cons.
 To better understand cloud-based software, consider the following advantages and disadvantages.

 Updates to the software can be released instantly, for free, and without you doing anything to your computer or program.
 No installing, no waiting for updates, and no losing your progress.

-With less work on your end, it’s faster to train employees and you’ll spend less time talking to support teams.
+With less work on your end, it’s faster to train employees and you’ll spend less time talking to customer support.

 You can set up multiple users on multiple computers with buying and installing extra discs.
 Multiple people can work in the software at the same time.

 If your computer is stolen or damaged, or if you experience an outage, your data will be safe and protected.